List of Hollyoaks characters introduced in 2014: D.S. Geoff Thorpe

+Shane

-ShaneShane', played by Jody Latham made his first on screen appearance on 24 November 2014.
+Shane', played by Jody Latham made his first on screen appearance on 24 November 2014.
 The character and casting was announced on 31 October 2014.
 Shane arrives after Cameron Campbell (Cameron Moore) receives money from his brother Lockie (Nick Rhys) from Shane.
 Shane turns up outside the Lomax house eager to buy their house from Leela Lomax (Kirsty-Leigh Porter) and acts strangely around her and Tegan Lomax (Jessica Ellis).
 He then meets Cameron at Tony Hutchinson (Nick Pickard) and Diane O'Connor's (Alex Fletcher) wedding telling him he wants his money back as he knows information about the armed robbery he helped him with when he was younger.
 He then meets Cameron's teenage daughter Peri Lomax (Ruby O'Donnell) at her school so she can give Cameron a letter sent from him.
 Peri tells Cameron and he threatens Shane who tells him that something bad will happen if he doesn't get him his money.
 Cameron, who wants to keep the money so he can afford to keep the house, only gives him £1,000 out the money which angers Shane who threatens Cameron but Cameron pushes him and warns him how dangerous he is as he secretly killed Sam (Lizzie Roper) and Danny Lomax (Stephen Billington).
 Shane then takes the £1,000 and leaves for good leaving Cameron's to get on with his life with his family.